eronnen/LibAFL/crates/libafl_structured_mutators_derive/ROADMAP.md

             - [ ] crossover replace
       - [ ] `Option<T>`
 - [ ] Have probabilities distributions for grouped mutators like `Vec` and `char`.

+# Stage 3 - Usability for production level fuzzers

 - [ ] Implement generic `CompositionMutator` that chooses with distribution over a list of mutators.
-- [ ] Allow dynamic injection by the user to replace default mutators
+- [x] Allow dynamic injection by the user to replace default mutators
 - [ ] Unnamed tuple mutators.
 - [ ] Add parameters to the `StructureMutate` proc-macro.